GitauHarrison/notes/comment_moderation.md

 ### Admin Dashboard

 As soon as a new admin has registered, they will access their account by passing in their credentials.
 If successful, they will be redirected to the admin dashboard.
-The dashboard will basically have all the posts made by anonymous users of our application together with two _action_ links to _allow_ or _delete_ each comment.
+The dashboard will have all the posts made by anonymous users of our application together with two _action_ links to _allow_ or _delete_ each comment.

-For now, we will display all the user comments just as they can be seen in the index page.
+For now, we will display all the user comments just as they can be seen on the index page.

 ```python
 (comment_moderation) $ touch app/templates/admin_dashboard.html # create empty admin_dashboard template